E-Fapiao: Are They Different from Paper Fapiao?

 Differences Between a Physical Fapiao and an E-Fapiao

 Handling fapiao is an important and complex part of managing relocation expenses in China since these documents are required when companies deduct associated expenses for tax purposes and when individual assignees claim their own relevant expenses.
 In a recent SIRVA blog post, we examined two types of standard paper fapiao, and their related considerations regarding tax compliance.
 In the post that follows, we’ll discuss the recent introduction of the e-fapiao – a third, digital version.
-We’ll also examine the differences between standard and digital versions and how these differences impact the ways organizations obtain and use them.
+We’ll also examine the differences between standard and digital versions and how these differences affect the ways organisations obtain and use them.

-What is an E-Fapiao?An e-fapiao is equivalent to the conventional paper fapiao, in that it is used for the same purpose and is supervised by tax bureaus.
+What is an E-Fapiao?An e-fapiao is equivalent to the conventional paper fapiao, in that it is used for the same purpose and is supervised by tax authorities.
 However, because of its digital nature, it comes with the added benefits of being easy to store, easy to search for at a later date, and easier to retrieve when needed.

-E-fapiao are fairly new and have not yet been adopted by all merchants, vendors, or relocation services partners.
+E-fapiao are fairly new and have not yet been adopted by all merchants, vendors or relocation services partners.
 SIRVA has started navigating the change with clients, so relocating employees or assignees can either submit e-fapiao or continue to submit expense claims as they always have, with traditional paper versions.
-Relying on strong expense management expertise, SIRVA has designed a framework that addresses the evaluation and implementation of financial process compliance in China, while supporting client finance requirements, billing processes, and fapiao collection, whether paper or digital.
+Relying on strong expense management expertise, SIRVA has designed a framework that addresses the evaluation and implementation of financial process compliance in China, while supporting client finance requirements, billing processes and fapiao collection, whether paper or digital.